As a Christian Studies & Philosophy major, you’ll take courses in topics such as:

 This concentration helps students develop skills as leaders, administrators, educators and missionaries, and identify their calling in the area of service and ministry.

 Bachelor of Arts – Philosophy

-Courses involve intensive thinking and writing on the central questions of knowledge, morality, logic and faith.
-Students develop critical and creative skills, forming a solid foundation for work in ministry, law, business, medicine, education and more.
+Courses involve intensive thinking and writing on the central questions of knowledge, morality, growth, logic, and faith.
+Students develop critical and creative skills, forming a solid foundation for work in ministry, law, business, medicine, education, and more.